Step Up Your Degree and Career

 According to a recent Lightcast study, there were 283,000 more Michigan job opportunities available to bachelor’s degree holders than associates degree holders in 2022.
 The median advertised wage for these jobs was also $19,000 more annually than positions requiring associates degrees.

-To be admitted, students need to meet Grand Valley State University’s minimum requirements for transfer student admissions and have completed an associate of applied science degree, an associate of applied arts and science degree, an associate in business degree, or similar technical applied degrees.
+To be admitted, students need to meet Grand Valley State University’s minimum requirements for transfer student admissions and have completed or be in the last semester of an associate of applied science degree, associate of general studies, an associate of applied arts and science degree, an associate in business degree, or similar technical applied degrees.
 Contact us to learn if the bachelor of applied science could be the right degree for you.

 Choose Your Degree